bran921007/platform-science/README.md

 - Simplex method
   - Linear programming approach where an objective function that represents a cost or reward, and a set of constraints bound the solution space.
 The vertices of the bound space form the set of feasible solutions, which are then searched for the optimal solution.
 - Hungarian (Kuhn-Munkres) method
   - Utilizes a square matrix where the rows represent agents and the columns represent tasks.
 Each entry in the matrix corresponds to a cost associated with that agent/task pairing.
-The process involves reducing the entry values to zeros by first identifying the lowest value in each row and then subtracting that value from each entry in that row.
-This results in at least one zero in each row.
+The process involves successively reducing entry values to zeros in order to identify eligible assignments.
-  - Next, column reduction is performed where the lowest value in each column is subtracted from each entry in its column.
-Then identify the least number of rows and columns that cover all zeros in the matrix.
-If the number of covered rows and columns is equal to the number of agents/tasks, then an optimal solution can be found in the set of zeros.
-The solution should have only one zero in both the row and column of the zero entry.
+  1. For each row of the matrix, find the smallest element and subtract it from every element in its row.
+  2. Do the same (as step 1) for all columns.
+  3. Cover all zeros in the matrix using minimum number of horizontal and vertical lines.
+  4. Test for Optimality: If the minimum number of covering lines is n, an optimal assignment is possible and we are finished.
+Else if lines are lesser than n, we haven’t found the optimal assignment, and must proceed to step 5.
+  5. Determine the smallest entry not covered by any line.
+Subtract this entry from each uncovered row, and then add it to each covered column.
+Return to step 3.

 Of the four, the Hungarian method provides the most efficient algorithm with time complexity of O(n<sup>3</sup>).